Barney Dreyfuss: Early years

 Dreyfuss was born in Freiburg, Grand Duchy of Baden in 1865.
 He attended school in Freiburg and later worked in a bank in nearby Karlsruhe.
 At the age of 16, he emigrated, in 1881, to the US to escape conscription into the German Army.
-At the time, his prospects of being drafted into the military were high and, as a young Jew, his potential for advancement there was low.
+At the time, his prospects of being drafted into the military were high but, as a young Jew, his potential for advancement there was low.
 Dreyfuss's father, Samuel Dreyfuss (1832–1896), became an American citizen in 1861, but returned to Germany at the outbreak of the Civil War.
 Samuel Dreyfuss allegedly made a fortune selling spirits to Native Americans.

 In America Barney Dreyfuss lived and worked with the Bernheim family in Paducah, Kentucky.
 The Bernheims were relatives of his father's sister, Friedericke who married Leon Bernheim, the father of Isaac Wolf Bernheim.
 In 1888, he moved with the Bernheim family to Louisville, Kentucky.
 Dreyfuss arrived knowing little English, but he was a quick learner (though to the day he died, his English had a marked German accent).
 In a few years, he rose from being a clerk to an officer of Bernheim Brothers, the creator of I. W. Harper bourbon.